 I was first introduced to this awesome dessert from an old coworker about 8 years ago.
 I thought it sounded crazy how you make this cake and didn't believe it would turn out, but boy I was wrong!
 Now this has become one of our favorite desserts here in our household.
 I make this all year round at the request of my kiddos!

-In another bowl i combined Libby’s pumpkin puree (not pumpkin pie filling), eggs, cinnamon, pumpkin pie spice, Carnation evaporated milk and granulated sugar.
-MIx all together with electric mixer on low.
-Pour into 9×13 greased cake pan.
+Second, In another bowl, combine Libby's pumpkin puree , eggs, cinnamon, pumpkin pie spice, Carnation evaporated milk and granulated sugar.
+On low, mix all together until combined.
+Pour into 9x13 greased cake pan.

 Pumpkin Dump Cake